top of page

 At abortion clinics throughout Ohio, emergency calls are made multiple times per year to help women who are experiencing severe complications with or from their abortion procedure.
 These calls are recorded and emergency dispatch public records are available on every call.
 Calls usually include minimal descriptions, but typically describe situations involving post-abortive women experiencing hemorrhaging or seizures.

-The Abortion Pill Harms Women: Insurance Data Reveals One in Ten Patients Experiences a Serious Adverse Event
+Insurance Data Reveals One in Ten Patients Experiences a Serious Adverse Event

-of the latest and largest real-world study ever conducted on the abortion pill.
+ever conducted on the abortion pill.

 When the "Reproductive Freedom Amendment" was passed in Ohio in 2024, the language unfortunately allowed challenges by abortion clinics of many previously enacted protections for women, some of which are still tied up in court.
 Especially for surgical abortions, regardless of gestation, basic protections such as adequate and proper staffing, hygiene and cleanliness standards, and layout and instrument requirements need to be provided to ensure the best possible care for women during this invasive surgical procedure.